 Main Differences Between Complete Protein and Incomplete Protein

-- The main difference between a complete protein and an incomplete protein is the types and number of amino acids it contains, while as the name suggests, complete protein has all nine essential amino acids in it, incomplete proteins do not have all essential amino acids in it, that is required by the body.
+- The main difference between a complete protein and an incomplete protein is the types and number of amino acids it contains, while as the name suggests, a complete protein has all nine essential amino acids in it, incomplete proteins do not have all essential amino acids in it, that is required by the body.

 - As mentioned above, complete protein has all the essential amino acids.
-Therefore, it has more health benefits such as for gaining mass, protein from animal-sourced food is recommended while incomplete proteins do have some benefits, but in comparison, they do not provide much development in the body as complete proteins.
+Therefore, it has more health benefits, such as gaining mass, protein from animal-sourced food is recommended while incomplete proteins do have some benefits, but in comparison, they do not provide much development in the body as complete proteins.

 - As the main source of complete protein is animals, vegetarian and vegan people avoid them, and hence they are less proffered in comparison to plant food with incomplete protein.